Skip to main content

 After disembarking, we hop on our bikes and explore lively villages nestled among lush nipa palms in the Phong Dien countryside.
 This off-the-beaten-path journey allows us to experience the peaceful rhythm of Mekong life as we cycle along shaded paths beside winding waterways toward Vi Thanh.

 We stop for lunch in a small town before continuing along quiet rural roads, crossing expansive rice fields on our way to Giong Rieng.
 The afternoon ride takes us through vast paddies, following smooth concrete paths along agricultural canals in a tranquil setting.
+Upon reaching Giong Rieng township, we transfer by vehicle to Rach Gia City.

 Hoa Binh Rach Gia